Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: From Operations to Key Research Topics

-\paragraph{\textbf{Retrieval}} in multi-modal systems enables access to stored knowledge across modalities such as text, image, and video.
+\textit{\textbf{Retrieval}} in multi-modal systems enables access to stored knowledge across modalities such as text, image, and video.
 Most existing methods rely on embedding-based similarity computation, grounded in vision-language models like QwenVL \citep{bai2023qwenvl}, CLIP \citep{pmlr-v139-radford21a} or other multi-modal models \citep{li-etal-2024-generative}.
 These models project heterogeneous inputs into a shared semantic space, allowing for cross-modal retrieval.
 For instance, VISTA \citep{zhou2024vista} enhances retrieval via visual token representations, while UniVL-DR \citep{liu2023univldr} integrates video and language through a unified dual encoder.
-More recently, IGSR \citep{wang2025new} extends retrieval to multi-session conversations by introducing intent-aware sticker retrieval, though it remains anchored in similarity-based retrieval.
-However, these methods remain limited to shallow embedding similarity and lack support for memory-based, reasoning-aware retrieval.
-Moreover, modalities such as audio and sensorimotor signals remain largely underexplored, despite their importance for grounding and long-term interaction in embodied and multi-turn scenarios.
+More recently, IGSR \citep{wang2025new} extends retrieval to multi-session conversations by introducing intent-aware sticker retrieval, yet it still remains anchored in similarity-based retrieval.
+The limitations of such approaches are underscored by MMLongBench \citep{wang2025mmlongbench}, which reveals that even state-of-the-art Large Vision-Language Models (LVLMs) struggle with cross-modality retrieval.
+Consequently, these methods often lack the capacity for reasoning-driven retrieval and neglect critical modalities like audio and sensorimotor signals required for embodied interaction.
+To bridge these gaps, M3 \citep{long2025seeinglisteningrememberingreasoning} introduces a Multi-modal Memory Modelling framework for open-ended agents that unifies storage and reasoning across diverse data types, including audio and sensorimotor signals.
+By enabling dynamic updates and reasoning-driven retrieval, M3 moves beyond shallow alignment to ensure robust long-term memory management.